Report Latin America and the Caribbean - Taro - Market Analysis, Forecast, Size, Trends and Insights for 499$

 Import Prices by Country

-The import price in Latin America and the Caribbean stood at $X per ton in 2022, shrinking by X% against the previous year.
-In general, the import price, however, saw a buoyant increase.
-The most prominent rate of growth was recorded in 2019 when the import price increased by X%.
+In 2023, the import price in Latin America and the Caribbean amounted to $X per ton, reducing by X% against the previous year.
+In general, the import price, however, saw a relatively flat trend pattern.
+The growth pace was the most rapid in 2014 when the import price increased by X% against the previous year.
 As a result, import price reached the peak level of $X per ton.
-From 2020 to 2022, the import prices remained at a lower figure.
+From 2015 to 2023, the import prices failed to regain momentum.

-Prices varied noticeably by country of destination: amid the top importers, the country with the highest price was Panama ($X per ton), while El Salvador ($X per ton) was amongst the lowest.
+Prices varied noticeably by country of destination: amid the top importers, the country with the highest price was Aruba ($X per ton), while Costa Rica ($X per ton) was amongst the lowest.

-From 2012 to 2022, the most notable rate of growth in terms of prices was attained by Panama (X%), while the other leaders experienced more modest paces of growth.
+From 2012 to 2023, the most notable rate of growth in terms of prices was attained by Aruba (X%), while the other leaders experienced more modest paces of growth.

 Source: IndexBox Platform